Filippotar/Xtrackers-Holding-Downloader/README.md

    - Rename columns for consistency.
    - Convert asset percentages to a more readable format.
    - Insert the file name for reference.
-3. **Save Processed Data**: The processed data is saved as CSV files with a specified separator.
+3. **Save Processed Data**: The processed data is saved as CSV files.

 ## Usefulness